-Private Brendan Roger Williams was awarded the Purple Heart, Good Conduct Ribbon, European African Middle Eastern Theater Ribbon, three Bronze Campaign Stars and the Combat Infantry Badge.
+Private Brendan Roger Williams was awarded the Purple Heart, Good Conduct Ribbon, European African Middle Eastern Theater Ribbon, three Bronze Campaign Stars, and the Combat Infantry Badge.

-Grandma Williams is a hero to me, because she chronicled her husband's military service, and preserved the records for us to see.
-Here's a letter grandpa wrote to her while he was recovering, in its entirety:
+And you might now be wondering: why have I titled this little chapter after my grandmother?
+Because she's also a hero to me, having chronicled her husband's military service and preserved the records for us to see.
+Here's a letter Grandpa wrote to her while he was recovering, in its entirety: